threax/Threax.Pipelines/ExampleDeployment/Readme.md

 1. Create an account and enter the guid when prompted.

 # Setting Up Local Server
+The local setup assumes you already have docker and powershell installed.

 If you want to run the containers on the current box do the following:
 1. Create certs in the cert folder.
 1. Run `LocalSetupAll.ps1`.